knpuniversity/symfony/knpu/extra-doctrine-collections/refactoring-for-new-collections.md

 `{{ genusScientist.yearStudied }}` then years.
 We still need to fix the remove link, but let's see how it looks so far!

 Refresh!
-Ok, no more errors.
+It's way less broken!.
 Well, until you click to view the user!

 ## Updating the User Template

-Start by opening `User` and finding `getStudyGenuses()`.
+To fix this, start by opening `User` and finding `getStudiedGenuses()`.
 Change the PHPDoc to advertise that this *now* returns an array of `GenusScientist` objects.

-Now let's go fix the template: `user/show.html.twig`.
+Next, go fix the template: `user/show.html.twig`.
 Hmm, let's rename this variable to be a bit more clear: `genusScientist`, to match the type of object it is.
 Now, update `slug` to be `genusScientist.genus.slug`.
 And print `genusScientist.genus.name`.

 Try it!
-Page back to life!
+Page is alive!

 ## Updating the Delete Link